AndreyVolkovBI/DataAnalysis/README.md

 <img src="media/task1/d_reconstruct_2.png" width="100">
 </div>

+Comparing the pictures, we can see that the first one contains lot of gray pixels, while the second one does not.
+Also, the second picture has is way more focused then the first one.

 ### 2. Bias-variance trade-off.
 Let N be the total length of your first and last names.
 Also, choose a random number a ∈ [0.4, 0.6] and round it to one decimal place.

 #### a, b) Generate 80 observations containing N independent variables Xi , i = 1, ..., N (predictors) and one response Y .
 All of the predictors are distributed over the interval [0, 1] independently and uniformly.
 This is your training set.
 The response variable takes just two values, 0 and 1.
 Generate a separate test set of 100 points.